Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: Introduction

 \section{Introduction}

 If $f: X \to Y$ is a smooth projective family of complex algebraic varieties with $Y$ connected, it is a classical fact that the function on $y \in Y$, \be y \mapsto \dim_{\C} H^i_{\dR}(X_y; \C), \ee is constant for any $i \geq 0$.
-However, it is well known that this fails for smooth projective families in mixed and positive characteristic.
+However, it is well-known that this fails for smooth projective families in mixed and positive characteristic.
 In \cite{S}, Suh constructs families of surfaces over a mixed characteristic DVR with an arbitrarily large jump in geometric genus from the generic to the special fiber, while in \cite{CZ}, Cotner and Zavyalov construct a family of surfaces in equal characteristic $p > 0$ such that $\dim H^1_{\dR}(X_s/k(s)) = 2$ and $\dim H^1_{\dR}(X_\eta/k(\eta)) = 1$.
-In both cases, the authors use the method of Godeaux-Serre, in which one obtains such families as quotients by the action of certain group schemes on complete intersections in projective space.
+In both cases, the authors use the method of Godeaux--Serre, in which one obtains such families as quotients by the action of certain group schemes on complete intersections in projective space.

-In this article, we use the Godeaux-Serre method to construct families of algebraic varieties in equal characteristic $p>0$ with an arbitrarily large jump in algebraic de Rham cohomology (of any degree).
-Let $S = \Spec R$ be the spectrum of a characteristic $p$ DVR with closed point $s$ and generic point $\eta$.
+In this article, we use the Godeaux--Serre method to construct families of algebraic varieties in equal characteristic $p>0$ with an arbitrarily large jump in algebraic de Rham and Hodge cohomology (of any degree).
+For a scheme $X$ over a field $k$, we write $h^i_{\dR}(X/k) := \dim_k H^i_{\dR}(X/k)$ and $h^{i, j}(X/k) := \dim_k H^j(X, \Omega^i_{X/k})$ for the de Rham and Hodge numbers of $X$, respectively.
+Let $S = \Spec R$ be the spectrum of a DVR of equal characteristic $p$ with closed point $s$ and generic point $\eta$.